 There’s also the 24/7 live chat.
 To start the chat, you only need to enter your name and email address.
 Then, you get a customer support agent in under a minute.

 When chatting with the agent, I complained about my unstable VPN connection.
 He gave me a link to download an older version of PureVPN, which I found quite unusual – this doesn’t seem like it should be the first recommended troubleshooting step to any problem.

 Other than that, the support agent was really polite and tried his best to be helpful.

 Is PureVPN any good?

-To be completely blunt with you, I wouldn’t put PureVPN on the list of the best VPNs of 2021.
+To be completely blunt with you, I wouldn’t put PureVPN on the list of the best VPN services of 2021.
 While for the most part it does its job well, there are just too many bugs that make the experience inconvenient.

 On the bright side, PureVPN is not completely useless.
 It successfully unblocked Netflix, BBC iPlayer, DAZN, and Youtube.
+It uses reliable encryption like most quality VPN services.
 What’s more, it should work in China thanks to the SSTP tunneling protocol (although I’m not sure using PureVPN in China is a good idea).

 All in all, I suggest skipping PureVPN until it fixes its flaws.
 There are too many great VPNs out there, and risking your privacy is just not worth it.